WassimMaj/team_MiaouMiaou/index.md

 {% include repart_bias_2a1.html %}

-We can see that most of articles in Wikispeedia are similar to Infogalactic and therefore classified as right wing.
+We can see that most of articles in Wikispeedia are similar to Infogalactic and therefore classified as <span style="color: lightblue">right</span> wing.
 Is this repartition equal through each categories of articles ?

 {% include repart_bias_categ_2a2.html %}

-Even though most categories have a clear majority of articles with a right bias, in a few categories, such as chemistry or railway transport, they account for less than 50%. <mark>Jsais pas si y’a plus à dire</mark>
+Even though most categories have a clear majority of articles with a <span style="color: lightblue">right</span> bias, in a few categories, such as chemistry or railway transport, they account for less than 50%. <mark>Jsais pas si y’a plus à dire</mark>
 Let’s now take a look at the political people whose articles are in Wikispeedia.
 We determined theit political affiliation and the results are shown below.

 {% include repart_bias_pol_2a3_1.html %}